SamLin95/HairyDolphins/README.md

 ###Known Bugs
 1. Once an user enters a chatroom with another user, the unread message count cannot be displayed normally for the user who is chatted with
-2. When a chat action is initiated through the "Send Message" button on a local advisor's home page, the contact list will not immediately show the message receiver.
+2. When a chat action is initiated through the "Send Message" button on a local advisor's home page, the contact list will not immediately show the message receiver

 ## Installation Guide
 ### Quick Links